arcium-hq/agave/SECURITY.md

 ## Incident Response Process

-In case an incident is discovered or reported, the following process will be followed to contain, respond and remediate:
+In case an incident is discovered or reported, the following process will be followed to contain, respond, and remediate:

 ### 1. Accept the new report
-In response a newly reported security problem, a member of the `anza-xyz/admins` group will accept the report to turn it into a draft advisory.
+In response to a newly reported security problem, a member of the `anza-xyz/admins` group will accept the report to turn it into a draft advisory.
 The `anza-xyz/security-incident-response` group should be added to the draft security advisory, and create a private fork of the repository (grey